C-dscott/ActiveDirectoryLab/README.md

  ### [YouTube Demonstration](https://www.youtube.com/playlist?list=PLoowYzuxGQ0DgyFrhbszdnxY7VwvCH3H8)

 <h2>Description</h2>
 In this lab series, I walk through the everyday tasks that a Help Desk Support Technician handles in the real world, using Active Directory.
 I demonstate user account management, password resets, permissions, troubleshooting access issues, and a whole lot more.
 Everything you'd expect someone in a Help Desk role to perform on day one.
 I wanted to go beyond just listing skills on a resume — I wanted to actually show them in action.
+I wanted to demonstrate the process from HR onboarding tickets that initiated the workflow before any Active Directory work begins to the offboarding process of disabling an employee account.
 <br />